Chris-pter/PostGIS-Plantation-GeoDB/docs/layer_hierarchy_and_design_rationale.md

 The boundary layer defines the overal spatial extent for downstream units and ensures all sub-units area contained within a single reference geometry.

 #### - Division
 Subsets of the boundary layer, this layer representing intermediate operational segments.
-Division facilitate management and analysis as ta finer scale than the full boundary while maintaining alignment with top-level constraints.
+Division facilitate management and analysis at a finer scale than the full boundary while maintaining alignment with top-level constraints.
 This division layer help organize spatial assets and allow grouping of multiple section layers.

 #### - Section